delawaremathguy/ShoppingList/README.md

 The shopping list is sorted by the visitation order of the location in which it is found (and then alphabetically within each Location).
 Items in the shopping list cannot be otherwise re-ordered, although all items in the same Location have the same color as a form of grouping.

 * Why don't you let me drag these items to reorder them, you ask?
 Well, I did the reordering thing one time, and discovered that moving items around in a list in SwiftUI is an absolutely horrific user-experience when you have 30 or 40 items on the list -- so I don't so that anymore.
 And I also don't see that you can drag between Sections of a list.
 * The current code offers you the choice to see the shopping list either as one big list where the coloring helps distinguish between different location (use ShoppingListTabView1 when you compile it) or a sectioned-list with GroupedListStyle (use ShoppingListTabView2, the default view).
-Both seem to work fine, ~~albeit with one edge-case bug still unresolved -- but the code does have a work-around in place (see below and in the code).~~
+Both seem to work fine for now.

 * About color: Using color to distinguish different Locations is not a good UI, since a significant portion of users either cannot distinguish color or cannot choose visually compatible colors very well.

 If you plan to play with or use this app, the app will start with an empty shopping list; from there you can create your own shopping items and locations associated with those items.
 To get the sense of the app, however, you really want some data to work with.
 So go to the Dev Tools tab and tap the "Load Sample Data" button, play with the app, then delete the data when you're finished with it.